homermultitext/hmt-editor-container/README.md

 That's it!
 The rest of the software you need is available from within the docker container.

-## Managing the container
+## Running the container

-Start the container:
+You can save yourself some typing by using the one-line shell script included in this repository

+    run-hmt.sh

+If you prefer, you can specify the full docker command:

-    docker run -ti --name hmt -v $(pwd):/workspace neelsmith/hmteditor
+    docker run -ti --rm -v $(pwd):/work neelsmith/hmteditor:latest

-When you're done working, from the bash shell, just `exit`.

-To resume work in a stopped container, first restart the container:

-    docker restart hmt

-then run a bash sh (`/bin/bash`)  in the restarted container:

-    docker exec -ti hmt /bin/bash

-## Editing in a HMT editor's environment

-See the separate documentation (LINK TBA).